 - LCMS organised the first Temenos festival.
 Temenos 08 was a celebration of the music of Sir John Tavener.
 The three day festival featured the Ulster Orchestra with conductor Tõnu Kaljuste, Marta Sudraba, Ioana Petcu Colan and Doreen Curran, the Oriel Trio and Patricia Rozario, Polyphony, Anonymous 4 with Rothko 4.
 The festival included the world premiere of a Sir John Tavener commission O My People.

 - In association with Drogheda Arts Office, LCMS invited the Russian composer Alexander Knaifel to Ireland for a portrait concert as part of the Drogheda Arts Festival.
 The performance took place on 1 May 2009.
 The performance featured Oleg Malov, Joachim Roewer, Elizabeth Cooney, Elizabeth Wilson, the Callino Quartet and Patricia Rozario.
 The performance included the world premiere of an Alexander Knaifel commission: EF and the three visiting cards for string trio.

 - On 13 July 2009, The Kronos Quartet with special guest Wu Man performed Tan Dun’s Ghost Opera and Terry Riley’s Cusp of Magic in An Tain Theatre Dundalk.
-Both performances were Irish premieres and both were stunning.
+Both performances were Irish premieres.